 Flexible working arrangements and remote working ranked fourth among the top benefits for retaining talent, behind health insurance, bonuses, and paid time off.

 Open transparent communication between employees and the company can help foster a sense of community and a shared purpose.
 Regular meetings in which employees can offer ideas and ask questions as well as “open-door policies” that encourage people to speak frankly with their managers, help employees feel they are valued and that their input will be heard.
-In order of this to happen the company needs to create an environment where it is safe for the everyone to share their vulnerabilities, to create an environment where it is safe to fail.
+In order for this to happen the company needs to create an environment where it is safe for everyone to share their vulnerabilities, and create an environment where it is safe to fail.

 Another approach is to use an employee reviewing tool.
 Adam Coleman CEO of HRLocker has created a tool that has shown real benefit within the office.
 ‘We firmly believe in creating a great work culture within our own organisation’ says Adam.
-‘We developed RTR (real time reviews) as a way to create a dialogue between employees and managers.
-Its a performance management module that helps track and monitor how happy and fulfilled your employees are in the company.
+‘We developed RTR (real-time reviews) as a way to create a dialogue between employees and managers.
+It’s a performance management module that helps track and monitor how happy and fulfilled your employees are in the company.

 ‘Since employing it within our own company, we have found that our employee retention has improved greatly.’

-“Everyone knows that within the company structure, issues will arise” says Adam.
+“Everyone knows that within the company structure, issues will arise”, says Adam.
 “RTR lets everyone in the company, managers and employees alike set reviews – monthly or even weekly so that HR/management can identify issues early on and rectify them.”
 It’s then up to company leadership to act on that feedback or explain why that employee/manager might not be happy.
-Sometimes just the fact that the employees are being heard and that they are being listened to is important and can improve retention, even if there’s no way the company can address their challenges in that moment.’
+Sometimes just the fact that the employees are being heard and that they are being listened to is important and can improve retention, even if there’s no way the company can address their challenges at that moment.’